CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-As for the treasure, the case itself has no value but safeguards a gold necklace with an exquisite emerald pendant, valued at 200 gp.
+As for the treasure, the case itself has no value but safeguards a gold necklace with an exquisite emerald pendant, valued at 200 bc.

 ### **10. The Town Square**